Smart Legal Counsel Regarding Business Valuation In Divorce

 Careful Review And Advice

-The attorneys at our firm have extensive experience with business valuation in divorce in Charlestown and Middlesex County.
+The attorneys at our firm have extensive experience with business valuation in divorce in Boston and Middlesex County.
 We pride ourselves on finding innovative and beneficial solutions involving these assets when a marriage ends.
 Whether you are actively involved in the business or you are an investor, we understand how important these assets are to you.

 If you owned a business prior to your marriage, it may be possible to assign that interest to you as separate property in the divorce.
 Establishing marital interest in a business requires a review of the history of your business assets.
 Our attorneys will advise you regarding the factors that are considered during this process, including: